 Rebecca presented me with my trophy and then asked me if I wanted to say a few words – I can now think of a thousand things that I would like to say, but at the time nothing sprang to mind except fear, which is odd as I enjoy public speaking when I’m prepared – my ungracious response was, “No!”
 If I could change one moment of the evening, that would be it!

 A few photographs were then taken and I sat back to enjoy the rest of the awards ceremony.

 When I got back to my seat, I managed to take a single rubbish photo to share on Facebook before my phone died 🙁

 Since getting home, I’ve read some stats about the awards: “…we had over 750 entrants, and 10,000 votes (!!) and only 70 finalists…” OMG!
 There were 14 winners out of 750 nominees and I was one of them!

-Afterwards it was time to mingle.
-I really enjoyed chatting to Liz O’Riordan who presented the award for best charity blog.
+Afterwards, it was time to mingle.
+I really enjoyed chatting with Liz O’Riordan who presented the award for best charity blog.
 Liz herself is a blogger (Breast Surgeon with Breast Cancer) and she’s also a triathlete, so we definitely had something in common.
-I really appreciate the fact that Liz came over and talked to me as I was feeling a little lost and she really made me feel more at ease.
+I really appreciate the fact that Liz came over and talked to me.
+I was feeling a little lost and she really made me feel more at ease.

 Next up Stu and I had a fantastic conversation with interior design blogger Doris Lee from Laidback Living.
-She was so funny and refreshing… and when I finally get onto home renovations, I’ll be taking some style advice from her blog (as a side note, I’m hoping that in a month’s time I’ll have a functioning kitchen, but I’ll be so broke that I’ll have no money for decorating and no time with triathlon training).
+She was so funny and refreshing… and when I finally get onto home renovations, I’ll be taking some style advice from her blog.
+(As a side note, I’m hoping that in a month’s time I’ll have a functioning kitchen.
+However, I’ll be so broke that I’ll have no money for decorating and no time with triathlon training).